Photos of rural France - The countryside of Lorraine near Sion © French Moments

 Lavender field in Provence @edric via Twenty20

-Although living in the French countryside could well be a great experience, it can also come with challenges (think about the funny Provençal stories of Peter Mayle!).
-It’s just about finding a balanced way when describing life in rural France.
+Although living in the French countryside can be a great experience, it can also come with challenges (think about Peter Mayle‘s funny Provençal stories!).
+It’s just about finding a balanced way to describe life in rural France.

 And yes, we’re allowed to dream a little!